-If, at the close of each quarter of the fund's taxable year, at least 50% of its total assets consists of interests in other regulated investment companies (such fund, a "qualified fund of funds"), the fund will be permitted to distribute exempt-interest dividends and thereby pass through to its shareholders the tax-exempt character of any exempt-interest dividends it receives from underlying funds in which it invests, or interest on any taxexempt obligations in which it directly invests, if any.
-For further information regarding exempt-interest dividends, see "Exempt-interest dividends," above.
+If, at the close of each quarter of the fund's taxable year, at least 50% of its total assets consists of interests in other regulated investment companies (such fund, a "qualified fund of funds"), the fund will be permitted to distribute exempt-interest dividends and thereby pass through to its shareholders the tax-exempt character of any exempt-interest dividends it receives from underlying funds in which it invests, or interest on any tax-exempt obligations in which it directly invests, if any.
+For further information regarding exempt-interest dividends," above.